alik604/OpenCV-projects/readme.markdown

 3. Licence Plate OCR

-> given an image of a License plat, output all the text found.
+> Given an image of a License plate, Output all the text found.
 > I failed to process the image in a way such that pyTesseract-OCR will work.

 4. AIplays GTA V
 > coming soon

+Items 1,2,3 made in a single weekend (feb 16-17, 2019; Hackaton style)

 ## Getting Started